yehudasa/rgw-object-broker/README.md

 Runtime take around 5 to 10 minutes.
 Go get some coffee.

-When deployment completes, commands to ssh into the master node and the URL of the CNS Object Broker will be output.
-Make a note of the URL especially.
+When deployment completes, commands to ssh into the master node and the URL of the CNS Object Broker will be output. **Note the URL and PORT.**

 #### Step 2: Spin up a Local Kubernetes Cluster
 This step sets up the **K8s Cluster** portion of our topology (see [diagram](./docs/Service-Catalog-Published.png)).